theoriginalison/readme-generator/README.md

   ## Questions
-  Find me on GitHub here: https://github.com/theoriginalison Or you can reach me at aslubar@gmail.com for any additional questions.
+  Find me on GitHub here: https://github.com/theoriginalison or you can reach me at aslubar@gmail.com for any additional questions.